Business Risks

 (8) Intellectual property rights

-(9) Information security
+(9) Information Security

-The AMADA Group is expanding its production and sales bases globally.
-If a natural disaster such as an earthquake or flood, or widespread epidemics of infectious diseases inflict enormous damage on these surrounding regions where the Group operates, and if restoration and reconstruction take significant time, it could affect the Group’s operating results.
-As part of its Business Continuity Plan (BCP) measures, the Group has installed seismic isolators in some buildings at Isehara Works and built the Disaster Prevention Energy Center to provide in-house power generation equipment, water supply, food storage, etc. In addition, the Group is working to diversify the risks involved in production activities and supply by promoting the expansion of its domestic and overseas manufacturing bases.
+As part of its business continuity plan (BCP) measures, the Group has installed seismic isolators in some buildings at the Isehara Works and built the Disaster Prevention Energy Center to provide in-house power generation equipment, water supply, and food storage.
+In addition, the Group is working to diversify the risks involved in production activities and supply by promoting the expansion of its domestic and overseas manufacturing bases.

-(11) Changes in the financial market
+(12) Changes in the financial market

 Although certain bases of the AMADA Group have introduced a cash management system to optimize interest-bearing liabilities held, a drastic rise in interest rates will increase the Group’s interest payments.
 Meanwhile, a decline in interest rates or fluctuations in the stock market may lower yields of securities held, change their fair values, or may affect the discount rate of plan assets to increase retirement benefit liabilities and obligations.
 These factors could affect the Group’s operating results.

-(12) Human resources
+(13) Human resources